maitree11/Linux-Lab/readme.md

 # LINUX-LAB
 This repository contains hands-on labs and experiments related to Linux and system-level programming.
-It serves as a learning and testing ground for understanding fundamental and advanced Linux concepts - maitree
+It serves as a learning and testing ground for understanding fundamental and advanced Linux concepts - maitree kandpal